Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 toc: true
 ---

-Over the weekend instead of accomplishing my entire TO-DO list, I kinda procastinated and went totally of the track instead.
-I've have always wanted to check out what this whole **"Infrastructure as a Code"** thing is all about and I have heard quite abit about Terraform being one of the solution that can help achieve this.
+Over the weekend instead of accomplishing my entire TO-DO list, I kinda procrastinated and went totally of the track instead.
+I've have always wanted to check out what this whole **"Infrastructure as a Code"** thing is all about and I have heard quite a bit about Terraform being one of the solution that can help achieve this.

 So with Terraform, you can make calls to vSphere to provision VMs without the need of accessing the vSphere/vCenter Client interface.
 All this is done via writing your own configuration file with Terraform's own configuration language, HCL.
 Let's give this a shot!